|

 1864 but abandoned the effort because of the activities of Col. John S. Mosby and his partisan rangers.

-the Virginia Central Railroad ran more than 195 miles from Jackson's River Depot near Covington to Richmond--via Buffalo Gap to Staunton
+Serving the Upper Valley, the Virginia Central Railroad ran more than 195 miles from Jackson's

-and via Rockfish Gap Tunnel to Charlottesville and beyond.
+River Depot near Covington to Richmond--via Buffalo Gap to Staunton and via Rockfish Gap Tunnel to Charlottesville

-O&A, enabling connections to Lynchburg and points south, or Culpeper, Manassas,
+as the O&A, enabling connections to Lynchburg and points south, or Culpeper, Manassas, and Alexandria to the north.

-Central continued east via Hanover Junction to Richmond.
-This
+From Gordonsville, the Virginia Central continued east via Hanover Junction to Richmond.

-railroad carried vital supplies from the Valley to the Confederate capital (with disruptions) well into 1864.
+This railroad carried vital supplies from the Valley to the Confederate capital (with disruptions) well into 1864.

-of the Shenandoah Valley, Lynchburg served as a major rail
+Although not geographically part of the Shenandoah Valley, Lynchburg served as a major rail and canal center, supply depot, and

-and canal center, supply depot, and hospital complex for the Confederacy.
-Produce from the Upper
+hospital complex for the Confederacy.
+Produce from the Upper Valley

-Railroad, or the O&A Railroad via Charlottesville and
+River Canal, the Southside Railroad, or the O&A Railroad via

-Gordonsville.
-The Southside Railroad linked Richmond with
+Charlottesville and Gordonsville.
+The Southside Railroad linked

-the western Confederacy through its connections with the Virginia & Tennessee Railroad.
-The Southside Railroad continued
+with the Virginia & Tennessee Railroad.
+The Southside Railroad continued to supply Richmond,

-until the Battle of Five Forks (1 April 1865).
+with interruptions from Federal raiders, until the Battle of Five Forks (1 April 1865).

 Overview of Military Strategy in the Shenandoah Valley